-Organic, glaciofluvial and mixed-mineral surface soils will be segregated by QPs based on parentmaterial characteristics.
+Organic, glaciofluvial and mixed-mineral surface soils will be segregated by QRPs based on parent-material characteristics.
 Key 9.13 (Key to surficial materials) in the BC Field Manual for Describing Terrestrial Ecosystems (BC MOFR and BC MOE 2015) can be used to support delineation of soils.
-Maps of parent-material polygons will also be available to guide operators and supervising QPs (Section 9.1.5) in delineating areas of the different reclamation materials.
-Supervising QPs can additionally support the operators in delineating reclamation material types through use of flagging and in-field signage.
+Maps of parent-material polygons will also be available to guide operators and supervising QRPs (Section 9.1.5) in delineating areas of the different reclamation materials.
+Supervising QRPs can additionally support the operators in delineating reclamation material types through use of flagging and in-field signage.

 If possible, during salvage operations, surface soils will be directly placed on newly completed, reclamation-ready landforms as part of progressive reclamation or reclamation research.6 When surface soils are not directly placed (the typical scenario for this Project), organic, glaciofluvial and mixed-mineral surface soils will be stockpiled separately to avoid mixing and dilution of their specific properties.
+There may be scenarios where mixing may not be avoided; however, this will be avoided as much as possible, within site-specific geotechnical and regulatory constraints.